mrwu-mac/R-Bench/README.md

 ## Eval
 We provide the instance-level question tools in utils.py.
 Use the draw_mask and draw_box functions to draw the mask and box, respectively.
-To run LVLM on R-Bench, and format the results as,
+To run LVLM on R-Bench, and format the result-file as,
 ```
 {"question_id": 0, "text":[model output]}
 {"question_id": 1, "text":[model output]}